 The type of IBS can be defined based on bowel movement.
-A person can either have diarrhea (IBS-D) or constipation (IBS-C).
+A person can either have diarrhea (IBS-D) or constipation (IBS-C) and IBS-M for mixed and IBS-U for unknown.
 Although IBS is not a severe condition and can be cured with dietary change and prescription medicines, it can bring discomfort and affect a person’s quality of life.

 On the other hand, inflammatory bowel disease is a chronic condition caused by inflammation of the GI tract.
 Its symptoms include rectal bleeding, sudden weight loss, loss of appetite, fever, and anemia.